Steps to CPN Certification

 The exam is 3 hours long and asks 175 multiple-choice questions based on the exam content outline, an essential study reference.
 We offer these resources to help you prepare.

 Apply for the CPN exam here.
+You will log in or create an account with the link.
+In your portal under Navigation, select the Exam Applications link to find your exam type.
 If your employer does not offer our charge code benefit, invite your leadership to explore No Pass, No Pay using this justification letter.

 Society of Pediatric Nurses (SPN) member discount: $45 off initial exam.
 To process your discount, you will need to enter your promo code (available from SPN) on your application then submit an image of your current SPN membership card to PNCB by email to email@example.com or fax to 1-301-330-1504.
 For initial CPN exam applications only, not available for retesting.
 Cannot be used with a No Pass, No Pay charge code benefit or free guest membership profile.
 Discount cannot be retroactively applied or refunded to applications already submitted.